oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 Once you see the `jhipster-registry` pods are up, set up port forwarding again so you can also monitor the status of the services in the registry UI.

-### Notes on DigialOcean's nodes sizes and volumes
+### Notes on DigitalOcean's nodes sizes and volumes

 Deploying to a Kubernetes cluster on DigitalOcean's cloud can be tricky if you don't specify enough capacity from the start.